Todd Morgan (politician): Elections

 Morgan opposed a bill introduced by state delegate Brian M. Crosby that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running rather than at-large, voting in 2021 to ask the Maryland General Assembly for a referendum on the bill and for another referendum on eliminating districts altogether.

 Guns

 In May 2020, Morgan voted to designate St. Mary's County as a Second Amendment sanctuary area.

 Marijuana

 In March 2022, Morgan introduced a resolution that called on the St. Mary's County planning commission to amend the zoning ordinance to allow review of future medical marijuana facilities in the county.
 The resolution was unanimously approved by the Board of Commissioners.
 In August, he voted for an ordinance that would restrict medical marijuana growing and processing operations to certain zoning areas.

 Social issues

 In June 2019, Morgan described a Drag Queen Story Hour event held at the St. Mary's County Library as "going after and targeting the kids for sexuality".

 Taxes

 In November 2022, Morgan said he supported reductions in or eliminating the inheritance tax.
 He also supports deregulation and requiring the state to providing additional funding to counties to pay for "unfunded mandates from Annapolis".

+During the 2026 legislative session and amid the 2026 Iran war, Morgan introduced an amendment to the state budget that would impose a 30-day holiday gas tax holiday.
+The amendment was rejected by the House of Delegates.